 Who Was Captain Gregory Dwargstof and Was He Real?

-As to whether Captain Gregory Dwargstof was real, well, a few discoveries of gold caches on the island of Adak in the 20th century seems to confirm that he indeed existed and had, in fact, hidden gold on the island.
+As to whether Captain Gregory Dwargstof was real, well, a few gold caches were found on the island of Adak in the 20th century seeming to confirm that he indeed existed and had, in fact, hidden gold on the island.

 Was Captain Gregory Dwargstof Real or Fake?